 This work, which occupied most of the 2000s, led to huge developments in our understanding of ocular biomechanics, quantifying the tissue’s hyperelasticity, viscoelasticity, hysteresis and the effect of ageing and disease.
 The proven links between biomechanics and the tissue’s microstructure further enabled detailed determination of anisotropy and regional variation in material properties.
 However, while these advances made a step change in our understanding of behaviour “trends”, it remained impossible to apply these trends to individual eyes for purposes including treatment optimisation.

 For this reason, it has been the holy grail of ocular biomechanics at the end of the 2000s to develop methods for the in-vivo determination of biomechanics aspects of pathophysiology in all the tissues of the eye.
-This huge need was met for the first time with the Ocular Response Analyzer (or ORA), and the provision of its Corneal Hysteresis (CH) and Corneal Resistance Factor (CRF) parameters, which relate, respectively, to the tissue’s viscoelasticity and mechanical stiffness.
+This huge need was met for the first time with the ocular response analyzer (ORA), and the provision of its corneal hysteresis (CH) and corneal resistance factor (CRF) parameters, which relate, respectively, to the tissue’s viscoelasticity and mechanical stiffness.
 There was suddenly a plethora of research studies attempting to quantify the effect of various parameters, such as ageing, diabetes and keratoconus, on the CH and CRF, and hence the tissue’s behaviour.
-This was followed in 2012 with the emergence of the Corvis ST with a promise for more detailed monitoring of corneal deformation under an external air puff, and using this information to develop several biomechanical metrics called the Dynamic Corneal Response parameters (DCRs).
-Dominant among the DCRs are the Stiffness Parameter (SP), the Integrated Inverse Radius (IIR), the Deformation Amplitude (DA), and most recently the Stress-Strain Index (SSI).
-While the first 3 parameters showed strong correlations with the cornea’s overall stiffness (resistance to deformation), the fourth offered a method to determine the stress-strain behaviour of corneal tissue and hence the tangent modulus at any IOP.
+This was followed in 2012 with the emergence of the Corvis® ST with a promise for more detailed monitoring of corneal deformation under an external air puff, and using this information to develop several biomechanical metrics called the dynamic corneal response parameters (DCRs).
+Dominant among the DCRs are the stiffness parameter (SP), the integrated inverse radius (IIR), the deformation amplitude (DA), and most recently the Stress-Strain Index (SSI).
+While the first three parameters showed strong correlations with the cornea’s overall stiffness (resistance to deformation), the fourth offered a method to determine the stress-strain behaviour of corneal tissue and hence the tangent modulus at any IOP.

-Another significant step has been methods to map corneal stiffness – such as those to map the SSI, and others such as Brillouin Microscopy, OCT elastography and ultrasound elastography.
+Another significant step has been methods to map corneal stiffness – such as those to map the SSI, and others such as Brillouin microscopy, optical coherence tomography (OCT) elastography and ultrasound elastography.
 These methods, some of which are already available, provide unprecedented, detailed insight into tissue behaviour – something that was completely out of reach only a decade ago.

 With these exciting developments, we are about to witness a revolution in eye care.
 The ability to quantify tissue biomechanics in vivo, in great detail and with high repeatability will now make it possible to accurately customise treatments.
 Example applications include the cross-linking treatment of keratoconus, intracorneal ring segment surgeries, refractive surgeries, relaxing limbal incisions and cataract surgeries.
-In all these applications, we can expect, in the near future, customisation tools based on in-vivo mapping of corneal biomechanics, numerical modelling of the effect of treatment on corneal tomography and AI tools to determine the surgery parameters that are likely to lead to the best possible visual acuity outcomes.
+In all these applications, we can expect, in the near future, customisation tools based on in-vivo mapping of corneal biomechanics, numerical modelling of the effect of treatment on corneal tomography and artificial intelligence (AI) tools to determine the surgery parameters that are likely to lead to the best possible visual acuity outcomes.